 - Take the prescribed anti-inflammatory medications such as ibuprofen or paracetamol to lessen the pain and inflammation.

-- For a severe ankle avulsion fracture, especially in children, the joint needs to be immobilized for at least 6-8 weeks with the help of a cast.
+- For a severe ankle avulsion fracture, especially in children, immobilization of the joint is necessary for at least 6-8 weeks with the help of a cast.
 A plaster cast is used in managing fractures to prevent immobility and heal the bone in the correct position.

 - Use crutches or a walker to lessen the stress placed on the affected ankle.